anrcrocoval/misc_analysis_tools/exampleofICYProtocols/README.md

 - repeat for all file that you need to input /output from the command file

 4) NOTE that the EC CLEM block has no output filename for the xml, since it's name is constructed from the source and target name files.
-I ve also forgot to add in the xml file the source (Moving) and target (fixed) filename, this is a good thing (and quick) to do, but it would be nice to get your feedback in order to confirm that the element sent are already working.
+I ve also forgot to add in the xml file the source (Moving) and target (fixed) filename, this is a good thing (and quick) TODO
 _points.xml contains the roi point (source and target) _transfo.xml  contains the transfo matrix (final one)